Welcome to today's edition of the Rush 24-7 podcast.

 Their website stinks.

-Well, they're both Italian, but I don't know that Valicenti has ever been a grand marshal of Columbus Day Parades.
+No, Cook, they're both Italian, but I don't know that Valicenti has ever been to Grand Marshal of Columbus Day parade.

 He's done this.